puyonexus/puyovs/README.md

 We hope that the community can benefit from this release and build a robust future for Puyo VS.

+**Note**: There is no longer support for the QMake build system.
+Sorry!
+You may continue to use Qt Creator with CMake instead.
+If you have any issues using CMake, please file issues; we would like full parity with QMake as soon as possible.

 ## Trademark Notice
 "Puyo Puyo" is a registered U.S. trademark of SEGA CORPORATION since 2017.
 Puyo VS is not endorsed or related to SEGA CORPORATION in any way.